Take Care From Ticks

 Remember, leaves of three, let it be!
 If you do come in contact with poison ivy, use soap and water within 30 minutes to gently wash off the resin from your skin or pet's fur.
 If you think you've come into contact with poison ivy on your clothes, promptly wash them with detergent.
 If a rash develops, consult your doctor.

-For more information, visit our Poison Ivy page.
+For more information, visit our Poison Ivy article.

 Driving Rules and Advisories